dsccommunity/SqlServerDsc/README.md

 be considered a Managed Service Account.
 Any password passed in the credential object will be ignored, meaning the account is not expected to need a '*SVCPASSWORD' argument in the setup arguments.

+#### Note about 'tempdb' properties

+The properties `SqlTempdbFileSize` and `SqlTempdbFileGrowth` that are returned from `Get-TargetResource` will return the sum of the average size and growth.
+If tempdb has data files with both percentage and megabytes the value returned is a sum of the average megabytes and the average percentage.
+For example is there is one data file using growth 100MB and another file having growth set to 10% then the returned value would be 110.
+This will be notable if there are multiple files in the filegroup `PRIMARY` with different sizes and growths.

 #### Parameters